 The reconstructed Eagle Theatre in Old Town Sacramento in its exact historic location

 The Eaglet Theatre eventually became the Main Stage of the not-for-profit Sacramento Theatre Company, which evolved from a community theatre to professional theatre company in the 1980s.
 Now producing shows in three performance spaces, it is the oldest theatre company in Sacramento.
-STC, as it is known, has been instrumental in the careers of such regional theatre professionals as playwright Richard Hellesen and director Tim Ocel.
+STC has been instrumental in the careers of such regional theatre professionals as playwright Richard Hellesen and director Tim Ocel.

 After decades of use, the old Sacramento Theatre Company Main Stage was renovated as part of the H Street Theatre Complex Project.
 Features now include an expanded and modernized lobby and a Cabaret Stage for special performances.
 The Main Stage now has expanded dressing rooms and a new, larger laundry facility.

-Sacramento Theatre Company can accommodate 292 patrons in the proscenium-style auditorium of its Main Stage, while the Pollock Stage offers a more intimate experience with only 88 seats in a black box-style theatre.
+Sacramento Theatre Company can accommodate 292 patrons in the proscenium-style auditorium of its Main Stage, while the Pollock Stage offers a more intimate experience with only 87 seats in a black box-style theatre.
 Both provide good acoustics and sight-lines.
 This professional, Equity theatre presents seven professional productions per season with a reputation for excellent stage adaptations of classic literature.
-Three productions in the Cabaret Stage each season round out the experience with high-quality Broadway musical reviews.
+Three annual productions in the Cabaret Stage, which seats 100, round out the experience with high-quality Broadway musical reviews.
 At STC, there is truly something for everyone.